benzoes, downers, sleepers, valium, Xanax, Kalma

 The first benzodiazepine (chlordiazepoxide) was synthesised in 1954 in Austria.
 It was discovered by chance during research on chemical dyes, and found to be a very effective tranquiliser.
 It was marketed in 1959 under the brand name Librium.

-Valium, which became a very popular drug, was released in 1963, and since then many other benzodiazepines have been developed.
+Valium was released in 1963 and became widely used.
+Since then many other benzodiazepines have been developed.

 Some common benzodiazepines and their trade names